Learn how to build a salad that is both delicious and filling!

 Don't Forget The Fats

-Including healthy fats in your salads can boost satiety and help you absorb fat-soluble vitamins like vitamin A, D, E and K from the veggies.
-You can decorate your salads with creamy avocado slices for a dose of fats.
-Sprinkling over nuts and seeds like walnuts, toasted pumpkin seeds, sliced almonds, pistachios and sunflower seeds can be the perfect topping.
-Selecting vinaigrettes and dressings that are yogurt or avocado based can also provide you with some healthy fats.
+Including healthy fats in your salads not only boosts satiety but also helps you absorb fat-soluble vitamins like A, D, E, and K from the veggies.
+You can add creamy avocado slices for a delicious dose of fats.
+Nuts and seeds such as walnuts, toasted pumpkin seeds, sliced almonds, pistachios, and sunflower seeds make perfect toppings.
+Opting for vinaigrettes and dressings that are yogurt or avocado-based can also provide you with some healthy fats.

 Add Some Texture

-Including different textures like crunchy, chewy, crispy or creamy can make any salad much more exciting to eat.
-For a crunch, you can sprinkle over some nuts, croutons, crushed up crackers, toasted chickpeas or fresh apple slices.
-Adding dried fruit like dates, apricots or figs can add the perfect chewiness.
-Fresh salsa and citrus fruits like oranges can add some juiciness to your salad.
-Check into your texture preferences to help you find ingredients that will make your salads more enjoyable and satiating!
+Incorporating different textures into your salad, such as crunchy, chewy, crispy, or creamy, can make it much more exciting to eat.
+For a satisfying crunch, sprinkle nuts, croutons, crushed crackers, toasted chickpeas, or fresh apple slices over your salad.
+Adding dried fruits like dates, apricots, or figs introduces the perfect chewiness.
+Fresh salsa and citrus fruits like oranges can add a juicy burst to your bowl.

 Dress It Up